The importance of chiropractic care after a car accident

 Whiplash is one of the most common injuries sustained during car accidents—and often one of the hardest to treat.
 Nearly 300,000 whiplash injuries occur each year, many at low speeds.
 It takes only a 2.5 mile-per-hour change in speed to injure the neck.

 Although half of all whiplash injuries are the result of rear collisions, they can occur from an impact in any direction.
 Frontal crashes account for 30 percent of motor vehicle neck injuries.
 When a part of the body is whipped back and then forward beyond its normal limits, micro-tears can develop in the surrounding ligaments.
 Yet many accident victims don’t notice any pain at first.
-It’s not until the micro-tears start to swell that the symptoms set in, including: Blurred vision, Neck pain, Headaches, Dizziness, Shoulder pain, Reduced range of motion in the neck, Arm pain, Neck stiffness, TMJ syndrome and Low back pain.
+It’s not until the micro-tears start to swell that the symptoms set in, including: Neck pain, Headaches, Shoulder pain, Reduced range of motion in the neck, Arm pain, Neck stiffness, TMJ syndrome, Low back pain, and more.

 Soft-tissue injuries like whiplash can take a long time to heal.
 One study found that more than 70 percent of people who visited the emergency room after a car accident were still in pain six weeks later.
 Other researchers have noted that nearly half of whiplash sufferers continue to experience symptoms three months later, while 25 percent remain symptomatic for six months.
 Without proper treatment, some injuries can continue to cause pain for years.
 As soft tissue injuries heal, they develop scar tissue.
 If the spine is not aligned and full range of motion isn’t recovered before scarring sets in, it can ultimately inhibit normal functioning and even lead to spinal degeneration.